WalvisChris/EV3-Guitar-to-Rust-Guitar/README.md

-# EV3-Guitar-to-Rust-Guitar
-Using the EV3 Lego Mindstorms guitar as input for the Rust ingame acoustic guitar.

 # Instructions
 1) Install the ev3dev2 firmware to the EV3 Brick: https://www.ev3dev.org/docs/getting-started/
 2) Connect EV3 Brick to the same wifi network as your computer.